UCSF-Wilson-Lab/CompImmunologyWorkshopUCSF/README.md

 ## Dependencies

-This workshop supports **R v4.3.2** or later.
+This workshop uses **R v4.5.0**, but should supports **R v4.4.2** or later.
 Install instructions for all required R packages and software is provided on Box.

 **CRAN R packages to install:**
 ```{r}